First trial of Geert Wilders: First trial

-Second trial
+Retrial

 On 7 February 2011, the retrial started.
 In the period between the trials, police investigated the claims that appellate judge Tom Schalken had tried to influence witness Hans Jansen.
 The new trial began with hearing the witnesses Schalken, Jansen, and Bertus Hendriks; the latter had hosted the dinner party at which Schalken spoke to Jansen.
 Moszkowicz argued that the trial against Geert Wilders could not continue because the witness had been influenced.
 During the hearing of Hendriks, Moszkowicz claimed that Hendriks had committed perjury; when the judges did not agree, Moszkowicz tried unsuccessfully to have them substituted as well.

 On 23 May 2011, the judges decided that although Schalken should not have talked to Jansen, the witness had not been influenced, and the case could continue.
 As in the first trial, the public prosecution argued that Wilders should be acquitted on all counts.
 On 1 June the hearings concluded, with Geert Wilders asking the judges to find him not guilty.
 On 23 June 2011, Wilders was acquitted by the court of all charges, because his statements were, as presiding judge Marcel van Oosten put it, "acceptable within the context of public debate."
 Because both the public prosecutor and the defense requested complete acquittal, the verdict will most likely not be appealed, although some thought the plaintiffs might try to take the case before the European Court of Human Rights.